laxertu/eric/docs/source/index.rst

-Eric.
-The async library nobody expects.
+# The lightweight library for async messaging nobody expects.
 =======================================

 Features